Beauty and the Beast (musical): Act II

 Belle finds her father and brings him back to their house in the village.
 After she nurses him back to health, she explains the transformation she seems to have gone through while she was with the Beast ("A Change in Me").
-A mob arrives, led by Gaston, to take Maurice to the asylum.
-Belle proves her father's sanity by showing the townspeople the Beast is real using the Magic Mirror but does not realize the error in her gesture.
+A mob arrives, led by Gaston, to take Maurice to the local insane asylum, but Belle proves her father's sanity by showing the townspeople the Beast is real using the Magic Mirror, but does not realize the error in her gesture.
 The townspeople immediately fear the Beast, but Belle insists that he is gentle and kind.
-Gaston catches her tone and recognizes the Beast as his rival for Belle's affections and organizes the mob to kill the Beast ("Mob Song").
-To warn the Beast, Belle and Maurice attempt to beat the mob to the castle.
-However, they arrive too late, for Gaston and the mob had already reached the castle.
+Gaston catches her tone and recognizes the Beast as his rival for Belle's affections and organizes the mob to "kill the Beast" ("Mob Song").
+To warn the Beast, Belle and Maurice attempt to beat the mob to the castle, but they arrive too late as Gaston and the mob reach the castle.

-The servants keep the lynch mob at bay, but Gaston breaks through and finds the Beast in his tower.
-He engages in a fight with him, mercilessly beating and taunting him.
-The Beast has lost the will to live at Belle's departure.
+The servants keep the lynch mob at bay ("The Battle"), but Gaston breaks through and finds the Beast in his tower.
+He engages in a fight with him, mercilessly beating and taunting him, but the Beast has lost the will to live at Belle's departure.
 As Gaston moves in for the killing blow, Belle arrives.
 The Beast immediately turns on Gaston and is prepared to kill him, but spares his life after seeing the fear in his eyes.
 The Beast and Belle are reunited, but this reunion is cut short as Gaston fatally stabs the Beast in the back.
 This act of violence causes Gaston to lose his footing, and he falls to his death.

-On the balcony, Belle assures the Beast he'll live, but they both know she is helpless to save him.
-She begs him not to leave her because she has found a home in his company ("Home (Reprise)"), but despite this, he loses consciousness; and Belle (thinking that he's dead) sobs on his body and whispers "I love you" just as the last rose petal falls.
-A transformation occurs ("Transformation"), and the Beast is alive and human once more.
-Though Belle does not recognize him at first, she looks into his eyes and sees the Beast within, and they kiss.
-The two of them sing of how their lives have changed because of love and they dance once more as the servants, now changed back to their human form, gathers in the ballroom ("Beauty and the Beast (Reprise)").
+Belle assures the Beast he'll live, but they both know she is helpless to save him.
+She begs him not to leave her because she has found a home in his company ("Home (Reprise)"), but despite this, he dies; Belle sobs and whispers "I love you" just as the last rose petal falls.
+A transformation occurs, and the Beast is alive and human once more.
+Though Belle does not recognize him at first, she looks into his eyes and sees the Beast within, and they share a kiss.
+The two of them sing of how their lives have changed because of love and they dance once more as the servants, now changed back to their human form, gathers in the ballroom ("Transformation/Finale").

 Productions

 Houston (1993)

 Beauty and the Beast premiered in a joint production of Theatre Under The Stars and Disney Theatrical at the Music Hall, Houston, Texas, from November 28, 1993, through December 26, 1993.
+Previews began November 27, 1993.